 All research requests for individual-level data will be reviewed by the PSBC Research Review Committee.
 The Research Review Committee usually meets on the fourth Thursday of each month.
-To submit a research request, please complete our PHSA Data Access Request (DAR) Form.
+Please submit your research request through the PHSA Data Access Request Online Portal.
 For more information about requesting data for research, please see our Data Requests page which also includes a link to the DAR form.
 If you have questions about the application process, the BCPDR, and/or documentation requirements, please email us at psbc.darc@phsa.ca before you submit your application.